-3.4.1.
+3.4.2.
 Significant Wildlife Habitat (SWH) Assessment

 Potential Significant Wildlife Habitat (SWH) categories identified through a desktop screening were reviewed on-site during field investigations to confirm habitat (ELC) and/or indicator species presence, in accordance with the MNRF's SWH Criteria for Ecoregion 6E (2015).
-This assessment confirmed the presence one (1) confirmed SWH category, based on desktop and field data collected:
+This assessment confirmed the presence of the following seven (7) candidate and one (1) confirmed SWH category, based on desktop and field data collected: